terryma/snoocore/oauth.md

 # Authenticating with OAuth

-It's not as bad as you think.
-Take a look at the guide below and have a look at the provided [examples](https://github.com/trevorsenior/snoocore-examples/tree/master) on GitHub and the [OAuth2 documentation](https://github.com/reddit/reddit/wiki/OAuth2) for reddit.

 ## Creating an application

-To get started, visit the [Reddit application console](https://ssl.reddit.com/prefs/apps) and create an application.
-You will have three options when creating an app:
+Visit the [Reddit application console](https://ssl.reddit.com/prefs/apps) and create an application.
+There are three options when creating an app:

-- **script** - Great for bots.
-Authentication is established with a username and password similar to cookie-based login.
-Very easy to setup.
+- **script** - Great for bots
+  - Username and password based similar to cookie-based login
+  - Very easy to setup
-- **web app** - Great for web applications running on a server.
+- **web app** - Great for server based web applications
-- **installed app** - Exactly like a web app, except it is not responsible for keeping a secret.
-Great for mobile applications, browser extensions, or anything else that doesn't rely on a server.
+- **installed app** - Great for mobile & browser

 ## Choosing an OAuth type